podit/dwm/README.md

 podit's dwm 6.2 fork - https://git.suckless.org/dwm
 - for use with the [ly display manager](https://github.com/nullgemm/ly), copy `dwm.desktop` to `/usr/share/xsessions/`

+create a bash script at `~/.config/startup` to launch background processes

+relies on:
+  - kitty
+  - st
+  - mpd

 dwm - dynamic window manager
 ============================
 dwm is an extremely fast, small, and dynamic window manager for X.